dyf/dlist/README.md

 dl.e = [ '1', 2 ] # tired of typing, this makes a new attribute
 ```

 ## Why didn't you just use `pandas`?

 `pandas` wants to aggressively type everything.
 I like the flexibility of dictionaries.
+I supposed I could `dtype=object` and get most of this, but that felt icky.

 ## Why didn't you just use `<mongo/sqlite/something>`?

-I'm sure something like this already exists.
-Making `dlist` sounded fun.
+Sure, something like this probably already exists.
+Also, maybe it's not even a good idea.
+But it was fun to make.